Random Testing

 No. The employee who was randomly selected for random drug tests must be tested.
 You cannot get an alternate selection or send another employee simply because an individual has been selected multiple times.
 The DOT regulations require it and the integrity of your random drug testing program depends on it.

-This one can be complicated.
+This situation can be complicated.

 InOut Labs generally selects randoms quarterly (i.e. four times per year).
 Some clients, however, prefer monthly selection.
 We also manage a number of seasonal employers for whom we make selections Q2, Q3 and Q4 only.
 Regardless of how often selections are made, we always make sure that the selection percentages are performed according to the federal regulations.